Pochettino-Alberto/SoftEng2_group2/README_DOCKER.md

 ```

 ## Remove everything
 Warning: These commands will delete the database volume and permanently erase all the data in the database.
+Before running these commands, you must stop and  remove the containers as said before.

 ```
 docker volume rm participium-db